bvn-architecture/FuturesForum/src/_posts/2015-04-15-001-arrival_at_bne.md

 It will depart for Tangaloomas' Holt Street Wharf at 9am

 Parking is available at Holt Street Wharf.
-It is not undercover.
-Map of wharf location is below.
+It is not undercover. <a href="https://goo.gl/maps/d1NZE">Follow this link to see a map of the wharf's location</a>.

-<div class="the-map">{% include bne-airport.svg %}</div>